Planning your kids’ Easter baskets? Here are more than a dozen fun ideas that honor the religious meaning of the holiest day in the Church year.

 Last year I found these gorgeous religious egg wraps and there’s no turning back.
 Gorgeous.
 Simple.
 They are our new go to!

 Color-coded Easter Egg Hunt

 A few years ago I came up with an idea for our Easter egg hunt.
 Each child gets a color of egg assigned to them ahead of time and there are equal amounts of eggs.
 This allows discretion for how the eggs are filled and hid.

-Traditionally our littlest ones have their eggs scattered on the grass with one or two Annie’s Gummies, crackers, or cookies in each one.
+Traditionally our littlest ones have their eggs scattered on the grass with one or two Annie’s Gummies, crackers or cookies in each one.
 (Festive and healthier, I love it!)
-The rest of the eggs are hid based on the height and climbing ability of the child and their assigned egg color.
+The rest of the eggs are hidden based on the height and climbing ability of the child and their assigned egg color.

 I’m telling you, this system will change the way you do egg hunts.
-It’s more fun, no tears from little ones who didn’t find eggs.
-And you know when all the eggs are found and won’t have the unfortunate situation of having your three-year-old excitedly bringing you jelly beans they found outside in July.
-We also try and have one gold egg for each child that we leave empty to remind us of the empty tomb, or you could include a coin to represent the price that was paid.
+It’s more fun with no tears from little ones who didn’t find eggs.
+And you know when all the eggs are found you won’t have the unfortunate situation of your 3

 Ideas for filling eggs